Variational Optimality of F\"ollmer Processes in Generative Diffusions: Introduction

 \begin{theorem}[Variational characterization of F\"ollmer processes; informal, see Theorem~\ref{th:foll:app} for the precise statement] Assume that $\beta_t/(\sqrt{t}\,\sigma_t)$ is non-decreasing on $[0,1]$.
 Let $X^{g^{\rm F}}$ be the diffusion obtained by inserting $g_t=g_t^{\rm F}$ into \eqref{eq:intro:tuned-drift}.
 Then $X^{g^{\rm F}}$ is the F\"ollmer process associated with the reference process

 That is, among all diffusions $\check X$ with $\check X_0 = 0$ and $\check X_1 \sim \mu_\star$, the process $X^{g^{\rm F}}$ uniquely minimizes $\mathrm{KL}(\bP_{\check X} \| \bP_Y)$. \end{theorem}

 The reference process $Y$ depends only on the schedules $(\beta_t,\sigma_t)$, not on the target $\mu_\star$, which enters solely through the terminal constraint.
-The proof proceeds by time-reversing the tuned diffusion and showing that, at the optimal $g^{\rm F}$, the reversed drift no longer involves the score $\nabla\log\rho_t$.
-Changing the initial condition in this reversed SDE then produces a reference diffusion whose bridges are shared with $X^{g^{\rm F}}$, and the F\"ollmer property follows from the usual disintegration of relative entropy.
+The proof proceeds by time-reversing the tuned diffusion and showing that, at the optimal $g^{\rm F}$, the reversed drift no longer involves the score $\nabla\log\rho_t$; changing the initial condition in this reversed SDE then produces a reference diffusion whose bridges are shared with $X^{g^{\rm F}}$, and the variational optimality follows from the usual disintegration of relative entropy.
+The construction can equivalently be read as a variational optimality of time reversal in this setting.

-In the classical formulation \cite{follmer1986time,lehec2013representation}, the reference process is fixed \textit{a~priori}---typically Brownian motion---and the F\"ollmer process is the entropy minimizer subject to endpoint constraints.
-Here, the reference process itself emerges from an optimization within a parametric family of generative diffusions sharing the same marginal laws.
+This is a new variational characterization of F\"ollmer processes.
+In the classical formulation \cite{follmer1986time,lehec2013representation} the reference process is fixed \textit{a~priori}---typically Brownian motion---and the F\"ollmer process is the entropy minimizer subject to endpoint constraints; here, the reference process itself emerges from an optimization within a parametric family of generative diffusions sharing the same marginal laws.
 The two parametrizations are equivalent in expressivity: one may also start from a F\"ollmer process with prescribed reference dynamics and recover the stochastic interpolant via the score.
-The interpolant parametrization has the advantage of directly specifying the marginal evolution and yielding simulation-free regression objectives for estimation from data.
+As a byproduct, we further show (Proposition~\ref{prop-Follmer-SDE}) that the F\"ollmer drift admits a conditional-expectation representation analogous to the one for the baseline drift in \eqref{eq:intro:drift}, so it too can be estimated from data by simulation-free square-loss regression.